 The type of stocking (manual / wheelbarrow / pallet truck / forklift) determines, for example, whether a fork-lift is required or if a ramp needs to be installed.

-When draining or transferring hazardous substances, increased safety devices must be planned, especially if the storage medium is a flammable substance.
-Technical protective measures include for example, the provision of technical ventilation to ensure compliance with the prescribed air exchange rate, exhaust air monitoring, fire and explosion protection measures, and the installation of equipotential grounding.
-For the safe handling appropriate equipment options are available, such as drum pumps, funnels and taps.
+When draining and transferring hazardous substances, increased safety devices must be planned - especially if the storage medium is a flammable substance.
+Technical protective measures include the provision of technical ventilation, which ensures compliance with prescribed air exchange rate, exhaust air monitoring, fire and explosion protection measures, and the installation of equipotential grounding.
+For safe handling, appropriate equipment options are available, such as barrel pumps, funnels and taps.